adh1rajsingh/chirpy/README.md

 # Chirpy - TypeScript & Express.js REST API

 Welcome to **Chirpy**, a complete RESTful API built with TypeScript and Express.js.
-Made by learnings from Boot.dev
+Made through learnings from Boot.dev

 The API serves as the backend for a simple Twitter-like application, managing users, "chirps," and authentication.
 It includes everything from basic routing to database migrations, JWT-based authentication, and webhook integration.